The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Feedback is continually welcomed to improve accessibility and inclusiveness within the division and will be added, as appropriate, to this document.

-Any questions can be directed to the Accessibility Coordinator.
+Any questions or feedback regarding the WSD Accessibility plan can be directed to the Accessibility Coordinator.

 Contact Person: Fatima Mota